elenavanengelenmaslova/kotlin-spring-cloud-function-presentation/slides.md

 ---

-# Clean Architecture - with gradle modules
+# Clean Architecture - With Gradle Modules
 How would the module definition look in Gradle Kotlin DSL?

 **settings.gradle.kts:**